Azie88/ML-Classification-Customer-Churn-Prediction/README.md

 - Hyperparameter tuning does not always drasitically improve model performance

-- With 80/20 train/eval split, the random forest model achieved an accuracy of ~86%
+- With 80/20 train/eval split, the random forest model achieved an accuracy of ~86% after hyperparameter tuning

-- Tree Based models perform well on classification tasks, compared to other regular ML models
+- Ensemble methods perform well on classification tasks, compared to using single classifiers

 ##  How to use this repository :monocle_face: